mongodb/docs/source/includes/prerequisites-automation-agent-monitored-deployment.rst

 If you install the Automation Agent to a server that is already running a MongoDB process, the user that owns the Automation Agent must be the same as the user that owns the MongoDB process.
-If you installed MongoDB with a package manager, then installing the agent with the same package manager will ensure the same user owns both.
+If you had installed MongoDB with a package manager, then install the agent with the same package manager to ensure the same user owns both.

-Having the same owner for both ensures that the Automation Agent has ``Read`` / ``Write`` permission on the MongoDB data and logs and has the ability to stop the pre-existing MongoDB processes so that the agent can start processes under its own control using its own MongoDB binaries.
+Having the same owner for both ensures that the Automation Agent can stop the pre-existing MongoDB processes and re-start them using its own MongoDB binaries.
+Assigning the same owner also gives the agent the needed ``Read`` / ``Write`` permission on the MongoDB data and logs.

 In addition, the Automation Agent must have permission to stop, start, and update the pre-existing Monitoring Agent and, if applicable, Backup Agent.